byuicampuscd/LinkFlagger/README.md

 ## Using LinkFlagger

-To choose which scripts are enabled, simply click the big "BS" extension icon and check which scripts you wish to have enabled.
-As of version 0.0, you will need to click the "save settings" button to save your changes.
-This will be corrected in future updates.
+To choose which scripts are enabled, simply click the extension icon and check which scripts you wish to have enabled.

 ![Popup Options Menu](http://i.imgur.com/e0oomJM.png)